 WHAT YOU CAN SAY?

-Here are some examples of things you can say to political leaders and the candidates who want your vote.
+Here are some examples of things you can say to political leaders and the candidates:

 - Demand property tax fairness for condominium owners.